Online Alcohol Sales Go Viral

-Much of the increase in alcohol sales is being attributed to the fact that bars and restaurants are closed.
-This meaning people will have to do all of their drinking at home for the time being.
+Much of the increase in alcohol sales is because bars and restaurants are closed.
+People must do all of their drinking at home.

-“I just wanted to keep a clear head and not medicate any sort of anxiety that’s going on about the closures and uncertainty,” Hurlburt said.
+“I just wanted to keep a clear head and not medicate any anxiety that’s going on about the closures and uncertainty,” Hurlburt said.

-Certainly, not everyone who drinks has a problem with alcoholism or alcohol dependency.
-However, consuming more alcohol than normal can lead to a number of unwanted and unpleasant consequences.
+Indeed, not everyone who drinks has a problem with alcoholism or alcohol dependency.
+However, consuming more alcohol than average can lead to some unwanted and unpleasant consequences.

-Heavy alcohol consumption can actually alter the brain’s natural chemistry.
-It can deplete stores of serotonin, a neurochemical associated with mood, sleep and overall well-being.
+Heavy alcohol consumption can alter the brain’s natural chemistry.
+It can deplete stores of serotonin, a neurochemical associated with mood, sleep, and overall well-being.
 Over time, this can lead to substance-induced disorders.